Joseph II, Holy Roman Emperor: Religion

 His anticlerical and liberal innovations induced Pope Pius VI to pay him a visit in March 1782.
-Joseph received the Pope politely and showed himself a good Catholic, but refused to be influenced.
+Joseph received the Pope politely and showed himself to be a good Catholic, but refused to be influenced.
 On the other hand, Joseph was very friendly to Freemasonry, as he found it highly compatible with his own Enlightenment philosophy, although he apparently never joined a Lodge himself.
 Freemasonry attracted many anticlericals and was condemned by the Church.

 Joseph's feelings towards religion are reflected in a witticism he once spoke in Paris.
-While being given a tour of the Sorbonne's library, the archivist took Joseph to a dark room containing religious documents and lamented the lack of light which prevented Joseph from being able to read them.
-Joseph put the man at rest by saying "Ah, when it comes to theology, there is never much light."
+While being given a tour of the Sorbonne's library, the archivist took Joseph to a dark room containing religious documents and lamented the lack of light, which prevented Joseph from being able to read them.
+Joseph put the man at rest by saying, "Ah, when it comes to theology, there is never much light."
 Thus, Joseph was undoubtedly a much laxer Catholic than his mother.
-In 1789 he issued a charter of religious toleration for the Jews of Galicia, a region with a large Yiddish-speaking traditional Jewish population.
-The charter abolished communal autonomy whereby the Jews controlled their internal affairs; it promoted Germanization and the wearing of non-Jewish clothing.
+In 1789, he issued a charter of religious toleration for the Jews of Galicia, a region with a large Yiddish-speaking traditional Jewish population.
+The charter abolished communal autonomy, whereby the Jews controlled their internal affairs; it promoted Germanisation and the wearing of non-Jewish clothing.